-Prof. Brand studies social stratification and inequality and its implications for various outcomes that indicate life chances.
-Her research agenda encompasses three main areas: (1) access to and the impact of higher education; (2) the socioeconomic and social-psychological consequences of disruptive events, such as job displacement; and (3) causal inference and the application and innovation of quantitative methods for panel data.
+Prof. Brand studies social stratification and inequality, mobility, social demography, education, and methods for causal inference.
+Her current research agenda encompasses three main areas: (1) access to and the impact of higher education; (2) the socioeconomic and social-psychological consequences of disruptive events, such as job displacement; and (3) causal inference and the application and innovation of quantitative methods for panel data.
 See Google Scholar and Pub Med for a selection of published works.

 Access to and the Impact of Higher Education